b0o/mapx.nvim/README.md

 ## Wishlist

+Mapx aims to be the most powerful way to configure key mappings.
+To that end, we'd like to include the following features in future versions:

 - [ ] Autocommand mappings (a generalization of FileType mappings).
 - [ ] VimL conversion tool.
 - [ ] [Telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) integration.